top of page

 They will also ask any loved ones who may have witnessed the seizure to describe what they saw.
 For family members, the questions are similar to the ones above.
 Providing accurate details, or a video of the seizure, can help the doctors make a more accurate diagnosis.

 Right before or after the exam, they may recommend a variety of tests to learn more about your seizures.
-These may include:
+These may include some of the following tests highlighted below:

 An MRI – Magnetic Resonance Imaging, takes pictures of your brain to help discover if there is any scar tissue or other abnormalities that might be causing seizures.